MaastrichtU-IDS/dsri-documentation/website/docs/mpi-jobs.md

 ⛵️ [`tensorflow-mnist.yaml`](https://github.com/kubeflow/mpi-operator/blob/master/examples/horovod/tensorflow-mnist.yaml): the YAML file to define the MPI deployment on Kubernetes (number and limits of workers, `mpirun` command, etc)

-See the [Kubeflow documentation to create a MPI job](https://www.kubeflow.org/docs/components/training/mpi/#creating-an-mpi-job) for more details.
+Visit the [Kubeflow documentation to create a MPI job](https://www.kubeflow.org/docs/components/training/mpi/#creating-an-mpi-job) for more details.

 :::info Contact us